simplesamlphp/simplesamlphp.github.io/developers/maintainer.md

 The SSP board understands that strong candidates may not have all the qualifications listed above, and therefore we expect the right candidate will grow into the position over time.

+**How to apply**

+If you are interested and feel like you could join us in this position, please send your cover letter and resumé to the SSP board via Jan Meijer (jan.meijer@sikt.no).
+The board will start evaluating applications from May 10 2022.

+Should you have any questions, please contact Jan Meijer at jan.meijer@sikt.no.